evesiphus/evesiphus.github.io/_pages/about.md

   - /about.html
 ---

+I am an assistant professor (Enseignante-chercheurse)  within the Information, Communications and Imaging (ICI) group of ETIS (UMR8051 – a joint research laboratory between CY Cergy Paris University, ENSEA and CNRS).

-I am an assistant professor (Enseignante-chercheurse) at  [CY Cergy Paris University](https://www.cyu.fr/)  and a mumber of  ETIS laboratory [ETIS (UMR8051)](https://www.etis-lab.fr/) since September 2024.
+at  [CY Cergy Paris University](https://www.cyu.fr/)  and a mumber of  ETIS laboratory [ETIS (UMR8051)](https://www.etis-lab.fr/) since September 2024.

 Bio
 ======
-Before joining [CYU](https://www.cyu.fr/), I worked as a PostDoc at [Lincs Lab](https://www.lincs.fr/), and co-affilicated with the Department of Network and Computer Science Department (INFRES), [Telecom Paris](https://www.telecom-paris.fr/en/school/departments/computer-science-networks), at [the Institute Polytechnique de Paris](https://www.ip-paris.fr/en) from 2022-2024.
+Before joining [CYU](https://www.cyu.fr/), I served as a PostDoc at [Lincs Lab](https://www.lincs.fr/), working with Prof. Leonardo Linguaglossa, while being co-affiliated with the Department of Network and Computer Science (INFRES) at [Telecom Paris](https://www.telecom-paris.fr/en/school/departments/computer-science-networks), at [the Institute Polytechnique de Paris](https://www.ip-paris.fr/en), from 2022 to 2024.
+During this period, I collaborated with the Nokia Bell Lab Research center, particularly with the guidance of senior researcher Dr. Tianzhu Zhang.

 Prior to that,  I received my Ph.D in 06/2022 at IETR, CNRS 6164 group of [INSA Rennes](https://www.insa-rennes.fr/ietr-1.html) under the supervision of [Prof. Philippe Mary](https://pmary.perso.insa-rennes.fr/) and [Prof. Jean-Yves Baudais](http://jeanyves.baudais.free.fr/).